-- 22.1.3 The Customer shall install, own, and maintain all wiring and equipment beyond the Point of Delivery.
+- 22.1.3 The Customer shall install, own, maintain, repair, and replace all wiring and equipment beyond the Point of Delivery.
 The Customer’s wiring shall conform to applicable municipal, county, and state requirements, and the PUD’s rules and regulations.

-- 22.1.5 The PUD reserves the right to require an electrical inspection by the county electrical inspector or a licensed and bonded electrical contractor when, in the PUD’s sole discretion, the Customer’s equipment or wiring appears to be in a hazardous condition, or not in conformity with lawful codes and local regulations.
+- 22.1.5 The PUD reserves the right to require an electrical inspection by the County Electrical Inspector when, in the PUD’s sole discretion, determine that the Customer’s equipment or wiring appears to be in a hazardous condition, or not in conformity with lawful codes and local regulations.
 The Customer shall be responsible for all damages, including the costs to repair or replace equipment or facilities owned by PUD or its other customers, if such damages are directly or indirectly related to the Customer’s failure to comply with lawful codes and local regulations.